MicrosoftDocs/microsoft-365-community/Community/microsoft365-maturity-model--staff-and-training.md

 #### Impacts

 Once training is viewed as a program, this allows for strategic planning on how to advance the technical literacy of the organization.
 The training is no longer focused on which buttons to click within a system and instead focuses on changes in behavior or business processes to work more efficiently.
 For example, a OneNote training would not focus solely on making sections and pages.
-The training would include productivity tips for how to use OneNote to increase efficiency in meeting notetaking.
+The training would include productivity tips for how to use OneNote to increase efficiency in meeting note taking.

 As technical literacy increases, so does the interest from employees outside of IT.
 Content Owners are taking active roles working with their teams and the system to gather feedback, share with IT, and collaborate on solutions.
 Training attendees who are not content owners may begin to show a greater interest in the system and seek to be more involved.
 There still may be some challenges in leadership supporting time spent working with the system for non-IT roles.